LeckereMuffins/Kinkcompare/README.md

 - `-g`, `--gen-input` Generate the input file the users need to fill out and exit.
 - `-u`, `--uncensored` Never censor partner's responses.

 First, the users should use `-g` to generate their input files `inputs/input_NAME.txt` and fill them out.
-Here, they can indicate a preference by rating the given kinks from `0` to `10`, or by indicating a hard limit using `n`.
+Here, they can indicate a preference by rating the given kinks from `0` to `10`, or by indicating a hard limit using `n`. `c` can be used to indicate curiousity and `i` to denote indifference.

 The format of the input file should not be altered and each line should end with the user's rating.
 Example:
 ```
 Example Kink A - 4
 Example Kink B - 2